Divyanshjain15/make-js-component/README.md

 ## Available Frameworks

 ### Vue

 > Want to help with vue components?
 Check out [Vue related issues](https://github.com/Giuliano1993/make-js-component/issues?q=is%3Aissue+is%3Aopen+label%3AVue)

 When choosing Vue, the wizard will ask you whether you prefer to use the **Options API** or the **Composition API**, and you can make your selection using the arrow keys.

 ### React

 > Want to help with React components?
 Check out [React related issues](https://github.com/Giuliano1993/make-js-component/issues?q=is%3Aissue+is%3Aopen+label%3AReact)

 When choosing React, the wizard will ask you if you want to use **TypeScript** or not, and you can make your selection using the arrow keys.

 ### Angular

 > Want to help with Angular components?
 Check out [Angular related issues](https://github.com/Giuliano1993/make-js-component/issues?q=is%3Aissue+is%3Aopen+label%3AAngular)

 ### Qwik

 > Want to help with Qwik components?
 Check out [Qwik related issues](https://github.com/Giuliano1993/make-js-component/issues?q=is%3Aissue+is%3Aopen+label%3AQwik)

 ### Svelte

 > Want to help with Svelte components?
 Check out [Svelte related issues](https://github.com/Giuliano1993/make-js-component/issues?q=is%3Aissue+is%3Aopen+label%3ASvelte)

 ### Astro

 > Want to help with Astro components?
 Check out [Astro related issues](https://github.com/Giuliano1993/make-js-component/issues?q=is%3Aissue+is%3Aopen+label%3AAstro)

+### SolidJS

+> Want to help with SolidJS components?
+Check out [SolidJS related issues](https://github.com/Giuliano1993/make-js-component/issues?q=is%3Aissue+is%3Aopen+label%3ASolidJS)

+When choosing SolidJS, the wizard will generate a component using the standard SolidJS structure with TypeScript support.

 ## Contributing